How do I disable my antivirus program in Windows?

 Disable by starting in Safe Mode

-If the previous recommendations did not help you disable your antivirus scanner, you can boot into Safe Mode, which doesn't load any third-party programs, including your antivirus program.
-Booting into Safe Mode is helpful for times you're concerned about the antivirus program interrupting a program during an installation.
+If the recommendations above did not help you disable your antivirus scanner, you can boot into Safe Mode, which doesn't load any third-party programs, including your antivirus program.
+Booting into Safe Mode is helpful for times you're concerned about the antivirus program interrupting another program during an installation.